 They can be associated with an underlying tendonitis or trigger finger.
 These cysts are typically painless, but can cause pain, tingling, numbness or muscle weakness if they press on a nerve.
 In some cases the location of the cyst may also interfere with joint movement.

 It is unclear what causes ganglion cysts to develop.
 The cyst grows out of a joint or the lining of a tendon, looking like a small bubble on a stem.
 They tend to occur when the tissue surrounding a tendon or joint bulges out of place.
 The cyst is filled with fluid similar to that in joints and around tendons.

 - Osteoarthritis - Joints closest to the fingernails, affected by osteoarthritis are at a higher risk of developing ganglion cysts near those joints.

 - Age & sex - Ganglion cysts most commonly occur in women between the ages of 20 and 40, but can develop in anyone.

 - Tendon & joint injuries - Tendons or joints that have sustained injury in the past are are risk of developing ganglion cysts.

 As retinacular cysts are benign, observation is warranted if non-painful.
-Painful retinacular cysts may be treated via aspiration or rupture performed in the office using a small needle and local anethestic.
-This is often successful.
+Painful cysts may be drained (aspiration) in the office using a small needle and local anesthetic.

-Cysts that do not resolve with aspiration or that recur may be surgically removed during a quick outpatient procedure where the cyst and small square of tendon sheath are removed.
+Cysts that do not resolve with aspiration or that recur may be surgically removed.
+Surgical cyst removal is typically a quick outpatient procedure.
+The cyst and small square of underlying tendon sheath are removed.
 This can be done under local anesthetic or a light sedation.
 Light activity is recommended until the sutures are removed around one week.
 Recurrence after surgical excision is rare.